artaasd95/trae-ai-agents/PyTorch architecture.md

 ## Design & Modeling

-- Select architectures based on task requirements and deployment constraints: CNNs (ResNet variants, EfficientNet-B0 to B7, MobileNetV2/V3), RNNs/LSTMs/GRUs with attention mechanisms, Transformers (encoder-only: BERT/RoBERTa, decoder-only: GPT, encoder-decoder: T5/BART), GNNs (GCN, GAT, GraphSAGE, GIN), diffusion models (DDPM, DDIM, Stable Diffusion), and ensemble approaches (bagging, boosting, stacking) with architectural search considerations (NAS, AutoML)
+- Select appropriate architectures based on task requirements, deployment constraints, and computational resources; leverage modern model hubs (e.g., HuggingFace Transformers) for state-of-the-art pre-trained models and focus on task-specific fine-tuning and adaptation rather than building from scratch
-- Implement custom modules with principled initialization (Xavier uniform/normal, Kaiming uniform/normal), normalization (BatchNorm with momentum 0.1, LayerNorm with epsilon 1e-5, GroupNorm with num_groups=32), activation functions (GELU approximate=True, SiLU, Mish), residual connections with pre-activation, and efficient attention patterns (flash attention v2, memory-efficient attention, linear attention with kernel tricks)
+- Implement custom modules with custom requirements as instructed.
 - Design modular, testable components: `models/` (architecture variants with configurable hyperparameters), `losses/` (custom objectives with reduction strategies), `metrics/` (task-specific evaluations with distributed synchronization), `datasets/` (data loading abstractions with caching and sharding), `transforms/` (preprocessing pipelines with composition and serialization), `trainer/` (training orchestration with checkpointing and resumption), `evaluator/` (validation workflows with metric aggregation and reporting)
-- Support multi-task and multi-modal learning with shared encoders (vision-language models, audio-visual fusion); implement interpretability features including saliency maps (Integrated Gradients, SmoothGrad), attention visualization (attention rollout, attention heatmaps), feature importance (SHAP, LIME), and model explanation techniques (counterfactual explanations, concept activation vectors)
+- Support multi-task and multi-modal learning with shared encoders (vision-language models, audio-visual fusion);
-- Apply comprehensive regularization strategies: dropout (spatial dropout 2D/3D, temporal dropout for sequences), label smoothing (epsilon=0.1), weight decay (L2 regularization with AdamW), stochastic depth (drop path probability), mixup/cutmix (alpha=0.2), and gradient penalty (WGAN-GP, gradient norm penalty) where appropriate with hyperparameter tuning
+- Apply other requirements as a deep learning and an deep reinforcement learning requires.

 ## Data & Preprocessing